Anika-Jha/Comp_Srch/README.md

-# 🧪 Comp_Srch Beta - Compound ID Search Web App
+# 🧪 Comp_Srch Beta: Compound ID Search Web App

 Welcome to the **Beta version** of **Comp_Srch**, a streamlined chemical compound search tool that lets you: